awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-control-access-policy-language-overview.md

-# Access Policy Language Overview for Amazon API Gateway<a name="apigateway-control-access-policy-language-overview"></a>
+# Access policy language overview for Amazon API Gateway<a name="apigateway-control-access-policy-language-overview"></a>

 This page describes the basic elements used in Amazon API Gateway resource policies\.